JamesJimmyCrypto/uni-bridge-bridge-lots-of-networks/README.md

 It includes stake, bridge, trade modules(Currently only the bridge module is available).

-Our mission is to provide a decentralized bridge for connecting different blockchains and take over the centralized exchange platforms.
+Our mission is to aggregate as much decentralized bridges for connecting different blockchains and take over the centralized exchange platforms.

 It allows users to transfer assets between all blockchains without having to use any centralized, currently support: